- PhD, Biochemistry, Florida State University

 During his more than 25 years at Abbott, Dr. Figard developed a wide variety of automated in vitro diagnostic immunoassays.
 His immunoassay for the hepatitis C virus was ranked the best in the world by the Paul Ehrlich Institute in Europe after they tested all the products on the market at that time (late 1990s).
 He has developed five immunoassays related to cancer (free and total PSA, CEA, AFP and CA19-9) and was senior lead scientist for all the diagnostic cancer assays on the ARCHITECT.
 In his later years at Abbott, his job experience and training in statistics led to his recognition as a valuable resource for statistical analysis issues within the projects to which he was assigned.
 Overall, Dr. Figard’s work produced two patents.
 He is the author of a number of peer-reviewed journal articles, wrote a chapter for each of two biotechnology books and has given more than 40 scientific presentations.

-When not coordinating research activities or teaching the research related biology courses on campus, Dr. Figard enjoys reading, especially the Puritans, discussing theology, playing chess with anyone he can convince to do so, and walking his two wire hair fox terriers on the trails of the Paris Mountain State Park.
+When not coordinating research activities or teaching the research related biology courses on campus, Dr. Figard enjoys reading, especially the Puritans, discussing theology, chess, and being dragged around the county by his four Crockett Doodles.